 Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10.

 Course Summary: Level 1 CCS is based around the key concepts of technological practice understanding how and why things work and the students are expected to produce a detailed portfolio of their work containing evidence of their technological computing practice.
 Learn HTML/CSS to build students' own website on a given topic.
 Learn a programming language Python to apply to a range of situations.

-Assessment: 17 internal and 3 external credits Cost: Code Avengers subscription fee (\$15) Requirements: Students are required to bring their own compatible laptop
+Assessment: 6 internal credits

+Cost: Code Avengers subscription fee (\$15)